 Our commitment to gender diversity is led from the top with our Executive Sponsor for Gender, Stephen Shelley, championing this important initiative.

-We recognise there is still more to do.
-We will continue to take the necessary action to ensure we have a diverse senior manager population that accurately represents our diverse customer base.
+We recognise there is still more to do and will continue to take the necessary action to ensure we have a diverse senior manager population that accurately represents our diverse customer base.

-In 2021 we will set new aspirations for a leadership team that reflects the society we serve, of 50 per cent women in senior roles by 2025.
-This would then bring us in line with the current UK workforce.
+We have set new aspirations for a leadership team that reflects the society we serve, of 50 per cent women in senior roles by 2025.

 Fiona Cannon, Group Director for Sustainable Business reflects on the progress we've made in relation to gender inclusion.